MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/set-password-expiration-policy.md

 ## Synchronize user passwords hashes from an on-premises Active Directory to Azure AD (Microsoft 365)

 This article is for setting the expiration policy for cloud-only users (Azure AD).
-It doesn't apply to hybrid identity users who use password hash sync, pass-through authentication or on-premises federation like ADFS.
+It doesn't apply to hybrid identity users who use password hash sync, pass-through authentication, or on-premises federation like ADFS.

 To learn how to synchronize user password hashes from on premises AD to Azure AD, see [Implement password hash synchronization with Azure AD Connect sync](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-password-hash-synchronization).